 There is only really one option.
 Europe’s Prom Queen is quite clearly Angela Merkel.

-That said, should she lose the election in Germany after this issue of E&M is published, we would like to see Martin Schulz in a fancy frock.
+That said, should she lose the election in Germany after this issue of Europe and Me is published, we would like to see Martin Schulz in a fancy frock.

 Cheap Shots are lazy, irritating, and don’t stand up to legal scrutiny.